Flux-driven turbulent transport using penalisation in the Hasegawa-Wakatani system: Turbulent spreading and transport

 The comparison of the turbulent front behaviour between the DNS and the 1D reduced model yields remarkably good agreement, especially for the long time evolution of the front position $X_{f}(t)$, where it seems to follow some kind of power law with $X_{f}(t)\propto t^{a}$, where $a\approx0.4$.
-This suggests that turbulence spreading is slightly subdiffusive in the FDHW system, since $X_{f}(t)$ evolves slower than $t^{1/2}$, as shown by the black dashed line in the left plot (a).
+This suggests that turbulence spreading is slightly subdiffusive in this particular example, since $X_{f}(t)$ evolves slower than $t^{1/2}$, as shown by the black dashed line in the left plot (a).
 Moreover, in different simulations of the 1D reduced model, we oberve that the exponent $a$ of the power law scaling increases as a function of $\chi_{\mathcal{K}}$ and $D_{n}$ (taken equal).

 To underline the importance of the turbulent spreading term $\chi_{\mathcal{\mathcal{K}}}\partial_{x}\left(\overline{\mathcal{K}}\,\partial_{x}\overline{\mathcal{K}}\right)$, we performed a simulation of the 1D model taking $\chi_{\mathcal{K}}=0$, while keeping the same values for $\beta_{NL}$ and $D_{n}$.
-The front propagation of this simulation without the spreading term corresponds to the green dashed line in Figure \ref{fig:Xf_DNS_vs_1D} (a).
+The front propagation of this simulation without the spreading term corresponds to the green dashed line in figure \ref{fig:Xf_DNS_vs_1D} (a).
 We see that in this case, the front does not propagate as far (2 times less) as when turbulent spreading is included, and it really becomes diffusive in this case (\emph{i.e.} evolves as \emph{$t^{1/2}$}).
 To observe a similar front propagation, we need to multiply the diffusion coefficient $D_{n}$ approximately by 10.
-In particular, we loose the initial, brutal collapse of the profile ($t=50-100$ in Figure \ref{fig:spreading_obs} (a)).
+In particular, we loose the initial, brutal collapse of the profile ($t=50-100$ in figure \ref{fig:spreading_obs} (a)).
 Hence, even though turbulence spreading makes the front propagation slightly subdiffusive, its diffusion rate becomes much (almost 10 times) higher than profile relaxation on its own, suggesting that it plays a role in the front propagation in this system.